Winter 2014 - January to April 2014 - Updated 2014-04-12 22:37 EDT

 Remember to take snapshots often.
 You can delete the older snapshots if everything works.

-and redirect the new output into file sd_all2.txt
+to create sd_all.txt and redirect the new output into file

-(showing the new partition you just created) to partitions_LVM_after.txt
+partition you just created) to partitions_LVM_after.txt in your

 /dev

-command to find the differences between the old and new partitions_LVM_{before,after}.txt
+directory.Use the diff command to find the differences between the old and new

 Examine the differences file, and verify that your new partition is the only difference.
 You should see only one additional line in the new partition file, corresponding to the single partition you created: